 If (and when) you get rejected, ask for feedback.
 Remember you might not get accepted on the first try, but there’s always another conference next year: do not burn bridges.
 As long as you are confident in your work and keep looking for places to speak, you’ll land your first big conference in no time.

 Interested in getting started?
 Check out the call for papers site and consider submitting a talk today!
 Was 2019 the year you did your first conference talk?
-Share your experiences with the community in the comments below, share any tips or additional ideas so we can all get better at it.
+Let me know on Twitter, share any tips or additional ideas so we can all get better at it.
 As always thanks for reading!